Tomoe Gozen

-Her story in the Tale of the Heike influenced several generations of samurai.
-Tomoe is often celebrated in books, music, poems, films, historical novels and culture in general.

-Early life

-Tomoe's father, Nakahara Kanetō, was a strong supporter and foster father of Yoshinaka, having raised him since he was two.
-Her mother was Yoshinaka's wet nurse.
-Two of her elder brothers also served Yoshinaka as generals.
+Tomoe Gozen (巴 御前, [tomo.e]) was an onna-musha, a female samurai, mentioned in The Tale of the Heike.
+There is doubt as to whether she existed as she does not appear in any primary accounts of the Genpei War.
+She supposedly served under the samurai lord Minamoto no Yoshinaka during the Battle of Awazu, part of the Genpei War in the late Heian period, which led to the establishment of the Kamakura shogunate.

 Genpei War

-She commanded, under the leadership of Yoshinaka, 300 samurai against 2,000 warriors of the rival Taira clan during the war.
+Under the leadership of Yoshinaka she commanded 300 samurai against 2,000 warriors of the rival Taira clan during the war.
 After defeating the Taira in 1182 and driving them into the western provinces, Yoshinaka took Kyoto and desired to be the leader of the Minamoto clan.
 His cousin Yoritomo was prompted to crush Yoshinaka, and sent his brothers Yoshitsune and Noriyori to kill him.

-Yoshinaka fought Yoritomo's forces at the Battle of Awazu on February 21, 1184, where Tomoe Gozen took at least one head of the enemy.
+Yoshinaka fought Yoritomo's forces at the Battle of Awazu on February 21, 1184, where she is known for beheading Honda no Morishige, leader of the Musashi Clan.
+She presented his head to her master Yoshinaka.
 Although Yoshinaka's troops fought bravely, they were outnumbered and overwhelmed.
-When Yoshinaka was defeated there, with only a few of his soldiers standing, he told Tomoe Gozen to flee because he wanted to die with his foster brother Imai no Shiro Kanehira and he said that he would be ashamed if he died with a woman.
+When Yoshinaka was defeated there, with only a few of his soldiers standing, he told Tomoe Gozen to flee because he wanted to die with his foster brother.

 There are varied accounts of what followed.
-At the Battle of Awazu in 1184, she is known for beheading Honda no Morishige of Musashi.
 She is also known for having killed Uchida Ieyoshi and for escaping capture by Hatakeyama Shigetada.
-After Tomoe Gozen beheaded the leader of the Musashi clan, she presented his head to her master Yoshinaka.
+She then retired to become a Buddhist nun, remaining so supposedly until 1247 AD.